-- 2. River Water Quality : Snapshot of Chemical Properties - A bucket and rope were used to collect water samples from the river.
-Sampling protocols were adhered to such as rinsing the bucket 2 to 3 times and trying not to disturb the bottom of the steam. - Water temperature and pH was measured and recorded - Nitrate and phosphate test kits were used along with comparator colour charts to determine nutrient concentrations
+4.3.
+River Water Quality: Snapshot of Chemical Properties

+- A bucket and rope were used to collect water samples from the river.
+Sampling protocols were adhered to such as rinsing the bucket 3 times with river water and trying not to disturb the bottom of the steam. - Water temperature and pH was measured and recorded 3 times and the average recorded. - Nitrate and phosphate test kits were used along with comparator colour charts to determine nutrient concentrations

-3. Kick Sample
+4.4.
+Kick Sample Testing

 • Kick sample testing was carried out on the river bed to investigate the species of freshwater invertebrates present.

-Identification keys were used to name any creatures found.
+• Identification keys were used to name any creatures found.